pr0xxy/restful/README.md

 Your shell prompt will change to show the name of the activated environment.

 ### Install Flask
-Within the activated environment, use the following command to install Flask:
+Within the activated environment, use the following command to install Flask and requests:

 ```
 pip install Flask
+pip install requests
 ```

 ### Cloning the github repository